osism/osism.github.io/docs/guides/operations-guide/rookify.md

 ### Run

 :::note
-    Rookify executes the preflight mode, i.e. `--dry-run`, per default.
+    By default, Rookify runs in preflight mode (`--dry-run`).
 :::

-Currently Rookify executes the preflight mode, i.e. `--dry-run`, per default.
-This means: if you run Rookify without any additional arguments, it will run all preflight checks of the modules and their (indirect) dependent modules as configured in `config.yaml`.
+Rookify runs in preflight mode by default, meaning it performs all preflight checks on the modules and their dependent modules, as configured in `config.yaml`, without executing the migration.

 ### --dry-run

 :::tip
-    Run preflight-mode to check if Rookify can connect to your target systems
+    Run preflight-mode to ensure Rookify can connect to your target systems.
 :::

-Rookify has a `preflight-mode` to check if basic commands and the connection to the target systems are working.
+Rookify's `preflight-mode` allows you to verify that basic commands and connections to the target systems are functioning correctly.
+Running `--dry-run` mode ensures no migration processes are executed.
-You can always run `--dry-run` mode, without any danger that migration processes will be executed.

 ### --help

-Run `--help` to see the various options the CLI provides.
+Run `rookify --help` to view the various CLI options available.

 ### --show

-Run `--show` if you used a pickel-file (see the configuration-guide concerning the general section).
-This will show the status of your migration process.
+Run `--show` to display the status of your migration process.
+Note that if you specified  a pickle file, Rookify will use it to determine the state of migration.

 ## Debugging and Testing

-If you suspect that something is not working in Rookify itself, you can start by setting logging to `DEBUG`.
+If you encounter issues with Rookify, you can start by setting the logging level to `DEBUG`.
-If that is not sufficient enough you could run the enclosed tests from the Rookify code itself.
+If further troubleshooting is needed, you can run the tests included in the Rookify code.

 ### Set logging to debug level

-Edit the `config.yaml` and set level to "DEBUG":
+Edit the `config.yaml` and set the logging level to "DEBUG":

 ```yaml title="config.example.yaml"
 logging: